 Alcohol can be a dicey element to bring into a workplace holiday party.
-With so many different backgrounds represented, it can be difficult to meet everyone’s expectations.
+With so many different backgrounds represented, it can be tricky to meet everyone's expectations.

 Because some employees may be offended by the presence of alcohol at a workplace event, some companies might avoid serving it altogether.
 Others may implement a two-drink limit to ensure employees enjoy their beverages responsibly.

 Inclusive Activity Ideas for Holiday Parties